Question: How do I minimize the "white cast" from sunscreen?

 Answer:

-The “white cast” from sunscreen comes from UV filters inside of it, mainly the titanium dioxide and zinc oxide ingredient of physical sunscreens.
+The “white cast” from sunscreen comes from the UV filters inside of it, mainly the titanium dioxide and zinc oxide ingredients of physical sunscreens.

-Some sunscreens can make your face appear paler than your neck, streak after applying, or look like white residue on your skin.
-To minimize this effect, you can try the following things:
+Some sunscreens can make your face look paler than your neck, streak after applying, or leave a white residue on your skin.
+Here are some tips to minimize these effects and help make sunscreen look better on your skin:

 - Try different formulations of sunscreens until you find one that doesn’t leave a white cast.
 Chemical sunscreens do not have this problem as much as physical sunscreens.
 Check here for a list of sunscreen recommendations.